nikolvs/nedb-repl/README.md

 ```
 If the filename is not specified, the datastore is set to in-memory only.

-You can see other commands by typing `.help`.
+You can see other REPL commands by typing `.help`.

 ## License
 MIT © [Nikolas Silva](http://nikolas.com.br)